 B2B marketing is always evolving.
 Every year, businesses test new tactics and update old strategies.
 But I’ve been doing this long enough to know that the more things change, the more they stay the same.

-This has been a buzz term for the last few years.
+Thought leadership has been a buzz term for the last few years.
 The basic concept is simple: present someone at your company as an expert in your field with a strong, authentic point of view on topics that matter to your prospects.

 Yes, you need to have an opinion.
 And you most certainly need a distinctive voice to stand out.
 Most importantly, you need to be willing to share valuable information, IP and insight – and not be sales-y, at all.